mauropasse/design/articles/events_executor.md

 Alternative implementations may involve the `EventsExecutor` to keep weak pointers to the entities and lock them before executing any event.

 ### Open Issues

+The `EventsQueue` does not have a knowledge of QoS settings, this may cause some issues in some particular situations.

+##### Unbound growth of event queue

+As long as events are pushed into the queue, this will keep growing, regardless of the actual history size of the underlying middleware entity.
+This may cause several events to accumulate, for example while the `EventsExecutor` is not spinning.

+##### Invalid ordering corner case

 The current design may fail to provide a correct ordering of events in some corner case situations.
 In particular, if an entity pushes a number of events greater than its QoS history size while the `EventsExecutor` is busy processing events, then the ordering may be compromised.